redhat-openstack/infrared/docs/source/plugins.rst

 Plugin Manager
 ^^^^^^^^^^^^^^

-The following commands are used to manage `InfraRed` plugins
+The following commands are used to manage `infrared` plugins

 Add:
-    InfraRed will look for a `plugin.spec <Specification>`_ file in the given directory and register the plugin under the given plugin-type::
+    `infrared` will look for a `plugin.spec <Specification>`_ file in the given directory and register the plugin under the given plugin-type::

         infrared plugin add tests/example